SoftCircuits/PerformanceTester/README.md

 public void Run();
 ```

-Method that performs the actual test.
+The method that performs the actual test.
+This is the method that will be timed.

 ## Example